-The United States hit its debt limit, also known as the debt ceiling, on January 19, 2023.
+The United States hit its debt ceiling, also known as the debt limit, on January 19, 2023.
 While the Treasury can use accounting maneuvers to temporarily avoid a default, last-minute brinkmanship alone has the potential to create economic damage.

 Lawmakers have to act before extraordinary measures run out to avoid serious economic and budgetary consequences.
 If the Treasury runs out of extraordinary measures, it would only have incoming revenues at its disposal.
 Since the federal government is currently running a large deficit, incoming revenues will not be nearly sufficient to cover all payment obligations.
 Without the ability to close that gap through borrowing, Treasury would have to somehow determine when payments would be distributed for the wide range of government activities.

 Without an increase in the limit, worries about the government’s creditworthiness would ripple through global financial markets.
 Investors would likely demand a higher return on debt issued by the federal government.
 In turn, the government would have to pay more interest on its debt, which would create a further strain on future budgets.

 There would also be broader economic consequences.
 A 2013 paper by Macroeconomic Advisers found that if Congress had failed to address the debt ceiling in 2013, the economy would have entered a recession.
 The unemployment rate would have risen, and 2.5 million jobs would have been lost.
 And if the impasse had extended for two months, job losses would have been even more severe.